aviikc/aviikc/06_blender/python_for_blender.md

         # Same as above but in Y direction.
 Note range function range(0,n) yeilds numbers from 0 to n-1.
                 bpy.ops.mesh.primitive_cube_add(location=(x,y,0))

-2. A Simple Grid of objects with random sizes
+2. A Simple grid of objects with random sizes.

     Lets randomize some attributes of the boxes.